sderosiaux/golb/pages/2017-01-09-blog/index.md

 The cheaper the better.

-The best is be to pay only the custom domain name, and not any hosting service.
+The best is to pay only the custom domain name, and not any hosting service.

 ## Conclusion